Partial Knee Replacement

 In the right patients, partial knee replacement can offer many benefits over total knee replacement.
 The majority of patients undergoing partial knee replacement have less blood loss during surgery, less pain after surgery, and a lower risk of infection after surgery as compared to total knee replacement.

-In rare cases, when viewing the knee directly during surgery, Dr. Franklin may opt to instead perform a total knee replacement if he finds arthritis damage in other parts of the knee.
+In rare cases, when viewing the knee directly during surgery, the surgeon may opt to instead perform a total knee replacement if he finds arthritis damage in other parts of the knee.
 However, if this is a possibility, he will discuss options with the patient prior to surgery.
 This is not a common situation, as preoperative imaging tests and examinations are very effective in identifying joint damage throughout the knee.

 Recovering from Partial Knee Replacement